vivi7146/viviTech07/README.md

 ### Hi there! <img src="https://cdn3.emoji.gg/emojis/99733-mandalorianhello.gif" width="38"/>

-I'm Vivi, a student learning the art of coding and web development I am an aspiring developer and student exploring the realms of code.
+I'm Vivi, a student learning the art of coding and web development

 - I'm currently learning the ropes of coding with JavaScript, Java, and Python.
 Student by day, coder by night!
 - I'm interested in building robust applications and exploring the endless possibilities of tech innovation.